Save on your Mortgage Loan

 Additional One-time payment

-Some people just can't make extra payments.
-Remember that almost all mortgages will allow you to make additional payments to your principal at any time.
-Any time you come into unexpected money, consider using this rule to pay an additional one-time payment toward mortgage principal.
+Some folks just can't make any extra payments.
+Remember that almost all mortgages will permit you to make additional payments to your principal at any time.
+Whenever you get some unexpected cash, consider using this provision to pay a one-time additional payment toward your principal.

-If, for example, you receive an unexpected windfall just a few years into your mortgage, paying a few thousand dollars into your home's principal can reduce the repayment period of your loan and save a huge amount on interest over the life of the loan.
-For most loans, even a small amount, paid early enough in the loan period, could offer huge savings in interest and length of the loan.
+If, for example, you receive a large gift or tax refund three years into your mortgage, investing several thousand dollars into your mortgage principal can significantly reduce the repayment duration of your loan and save a huge amount on mortgage interest paid over the life of the loan.
+For most loans, even this relatively small amount, paid early enough in the loan period, could offer huge savings in interest and in the duration of the loan.